• support@madhedgefundtrader.com

 The US is now considering eliminating even this convenient denomination.
 While $1 million in $100s can fit into a tote bag, that quantity of $10 bills would weigh 220 pounds, a quantity much more difficult to sneak around.

-An all-electronic economy would certainly pose some privacy problems, as it would leave a massive paper trail on everything you do.
+An all-digital economy would certainly pose some privacy problems, as it would leave a massive paper trail on everything you do.

 When you get audited by the IRS, the first thing they do is obtain your past three years of bank and credit card records detailing your every transaction.
 If the inspection goes criminal, they go back six years.

 State authorities will pursue phone records to establish your physical presence to verify residency.
-So, how long did you really spend in tax-free Florida last year?
+So how long did you really spend in tax-free Florida last year?
+The late Julian Robertson spent one day too many in New York, and it cost him $450 million in state taxes.

 It would also pare back illegal immigration, as this is another industry that runs entirely on cash.
-Once here, undocumented workers are often paid in cash in restaurants and on construction sites.
+Once here, undocumented workers are often paid in cash in restaurants, on construction sites, and on farms.

 There is truly no place to hide.